All ABout Chocolate

 While, not technically chocolate because it doesn’t contain any cocoa particles, this ivory-colored confection is made with cocoa butter, sugar, and mild solids.
 Many people prefer the delicate taste of white chocolate.

 Best uses: Creme brûlée and other custards, as well as cookies, cakes and frosting.

 Whether you’re a professional chef, chocolate connoisseur or a talented home cook, you want to use pure chocolate in your recipes.
 With the high quality chocolate products available from OliveNation, you can feel confident that your recipes will taste great.
 Our cocoa powders and unsweetened baking chocolates are among the finest on the market.
 Whether you are looking for bittersweet, extra dark, milk chocolate, or dutch – OliveNation has the perfect chocolate for you.

 A Brief History of Chocolate

 Chocolate originated in Meso-America with the Mayans and Aztecs.
 They used cacao beans as currency.
 They also believed cacao had magical properties and used the beans to make a hot drink for their sacred rituals.

-The Spanish conquers took the chocolate drink back to Europe, where they sweeten the chocolate with sugar.
+The Spanish conquistadors took the chocolate drink back to Europe, where they sweetened the chocolate with sugar.
 By the 17th century, this exotic drink became fashionable all over Europe for the rich upper class.